[T]he world's largest salt flat may be Bolivia's claim to landscape fame, but the entire Bolivian Altiplano features breathtaking scenery.

-The photos from my three-day trip to Salar de Uyuni are some of the best I've taken in my life.
-These are 10 of my favorites.
-I hope they inspire you too.
+The photos from my three-day trip to Salar de Uyuni are some of the best I've taken; they'd make a wonderful travel photobook album.

 i remember our 3 day tour into Bolivia via the altiplano…it’s hard not to take good pics with such stunning and varied scenery and landscapes!!! a definite must for people who like a rugged trip and beautiful scenery!! thanks for sharing